jackiehjm/stx-docs/doc/source/dist_cloud/kubernetes/update-orchestration-of-central-clouds-regionone-and-subclouds-using-the-cli.rst

 -----------------------

-The update strategy for a |prod-dc| system controls how updates are applied to the Central Cloud's RegionOne and the subclouds.
+The update strategy for a |prod-dc| system controls how updates are applied to the subclouds.
 The following settings are
 available:

 **subcloud apply type**